Reading time: 3 minutes

-Children can be vulnerable targets for identity theft, because those under the age of 18 typically do not have a credit report.
+Children can be vulnerable targets for identity theft, because those under the age of 18 typically do not have credit reports.

-That means they are often a blank slate for fraudsters who can apply for credit and take out loans in their name.
-Use of a child’s Social Security number for fraudulent purposes can go undetected for years, since parents may not check their children’s credit status.
-It’s only later, when the child is a young adult and attempting to rent an apartment or get a credit card, that the identity theft is discovered.
+That means children are often a blank slate for fraudsters who can apply for credit and take out loans in their name.
+Use of a child’s Social Security number for fraudulent purposes can go undetected for years, since parents may not check to see if their children have credit reports.
+It’s only later, when the child is a young adult and may be attempting to rent an apartment or get a credit card, that the identity theft is discovered.

 Children’s information can also be used in what’s known as “synthetic identity theft.”
 This occurs when fake identities are created using information from different people or false information.
 It can also include real Social Security numbers.